WuXinyang2012/Object_Detect_NCS_oid/README.md

 After downloading all categories, you need to merge them into one directory for usage.
 One example .sh is shown in combine_tfrecord.sh.
+****

 #2, Use OpenVIO to compile ssd_mobinet_v1 for VPU usage.
-After the regular installation of OpenVINO, you need to install additionally support for NCS:
+After the regular installation of OpenVINO, you need to install additionally support for NCS
     cat <<EOF > 97-usbboot.rules
     SUBSYSTEM=="usb", ATTRS{idProduct}=="2150", ATTRS{idVendor}=="03e7", GROUP="users", MODE="0666", ENV{ID_MM_DEVICE_IGNORE}="1"
     SUBSYSTEM=="usb", ATTRS{idProduct}=="f63b", ATTRS{idVendor}=="03e7", GROUP="users", MODE="0666", ENV{ID_MM_DEVICE_IGNORE}="1"